ttsiodras/Score4/Rust/README.md

 But...

-...it's a lot less clear than my OCaml version - the one I wrote 4 years ago when I started writing in functional style.
+...it's a lot less clear than my OCaml version - the one I wrote 4 years ago when I started coding in functional style.

 To see for yourself, here's
 [the minimax function in OCaml](https://github.com/ttsiodras/Score4/blob/master/OCaml/score4_functional.ml#L38),